 Where: Various towns and villages

-No visit to Malta is complete without experiencing a traditional village feast, or "festa."
-These religious celebrations honor the patron saint of each town and are marked by processions, fireworks, and plenty of food.
-The streets are adorned with colorful decorations, and the atmosphere is electric.
-Some of the most famous festas include the Feast of St. Paul’s Shipwreck in Valletta and the Feast of St. Mary in Mosta.
+No visit to Malta is complete without experiencing a traditional village festa.
+These religious celebrations honor the patron saints of different towns and villages and are a cornerstone of Maltese culture.
+Expect lively processions, brass band music, fireworks, and plenty of delicious street food.
+Some of the most popular festas include the Feast of St. Paul’s Shipwreck in Valletta and the Feast of St. Mary in Mosta.

 When: October